 Example Structures of Word Documents for Stationery

 The following examples demonstrate how you can structure Word Documents for Stationery.
-For the purpose of the examples, the Word Field Code is displayed for the "Date" (in Word using right-click and selecting Toggle Field Codes).
+For the purpose of the examples, the Word Field Code is displayed for the "Date" (in Word using right-click and selecting Toggle Field Codes, or press Alt+F9 on your keyboard).

 Stationery with Letterhead (for emailing)